MDAnalysis/MDAnalysis.github.io/_posts/2022-12-6-uma_outreachy.md

 * **Addition of Mypy requirements to CI pipeline**: [#3705](https://github.com/MDAnalysis/mdanalysis/pull/3705/files)

-    Addition of mypy to github actions workflow provided us the ability to run a mypy check on every new pull request made and to raise appropriate warnings whenever the type hints provided were incorrect or errorneous.
+    Addition of mypy to github actions workflow provided us the ability to run a mypy check on every new pull request made and to raise appropriate warnings whenever the type hints provided were incorrect or erroneous.
 Added customizations like running mypy checks only on more prioritized modules and so on .
 The type checking in CI was made to be blocking wherever required.

 * **Providing Type Hints for lib module and annotations for init file**: [#3823](https://github.com/MDAnalysis/mdanalysis/pull/3823/files) [#3729](https://github.com/MDAnalysis/mdanalysis/pull/3729/files)